Introduction to VLSI

 VLSI Design Flow

-Top-Down Vs Bottom-Up
+Top-Down vs Bottom-Up Design

 Testability